WORLDCHAMPION JET Tribute and Moments of Back-to-back Trips

 As I had a considerable view over the ships serving the Saronic Gulf, I could also see the ACHAEOS of 2way Ferries, the PHIVOS of Nova Ferries, the POSIDON HELLAS of 2way Ferries along with the AGIOS NEKTARIOS AEGINAS.

 Next to them was the high speed ferry HIGHSPEED 4 of Hellenic Seaways.
 She was built in the same year and in the same shipyard as the WORLDCHAMPION JET.
-She has nevertheless spent her entire career in Greece, having operated on the Cyclades since 2000.
+She has spent her entire career in Greece, having operated on the Cyclades since 2000.

-The HIGHSPEED 4 was seen alongside the ACHAEOS, the PHIVOS, the POSIDON HELLAS (which used to operate for Hellenic Seaways from 2005 to 2015) and the AGIOS NEKTARIOS AEGINAS.
+The HIGHSPEED 4 was seen alongside the ACHAEOS, the PHIVOS, the POSIDON HELLAS (which also used to operate for Hellenic Seaways from 2005 to 2015) and the AGIOS NEKTARIOS AEGINAS.

 The FLYINGCAT 5 was seen along with the hydrofoil FLYING DOLPHIN XVII, also owned by Hellenic Seaways.
 Both ships served the Piraeus-Aegina-Agistri-Poros-Hydra-Ermioni-Spetses-Porto Cheli line in 2020.